 Whether you’re shooting your first wedding or you’re a seasoned pro, here are nine essential tips that every photographer can use to hone their wedding photography skills:

 1. Know your gear.
 Familiarize yourself with all aspects of your camera gear, including your lenses, camera settings, and shooting modes.
-For example, a fast shutter speed is great for capturing fun party moments at the wedding reception, whereas a long shutter speed works best for still, pre-wedding portraits.
-A wide-angle lens is great for group shots, but a prime lens (lenses with a fixed focal length) is a better option for that high-resolution shot of the wedding couple at the altar.
+For example, a is great for capturing fun party moments at the wedding reception, whereas a long shutter speed works best for still, pre-wedding portraits.
+A is great for group shots, but a prime lens (lenses with a fixed focal length) is a better option for that high-resolution shot of the wedding couple at the altar.
 Understanding the best settings and lenses for each shot allows you to capture the best quality images you can when shooting weddings.
 Test out your gear beforehand to ensure everything is in working order.

 2. Bring help.
 Consider bringing a second photographer along who can simultaneously capture alternative angles of your shots.
 You can also task your fellow photographer with capturing all the smaller, candid moments, giving you enough time to shoot the significant, emotional events.
 Bringing a second shooter will provide you with a wider range of photo options to choose from during post-processing.